 For those who give the Lion city a bit more of their attention and take the time to explore underneath the admittedly spectacular veneer, then Singapore will reward them ten fold and show them the deep undercurrent of culture and a hidden identity.

 Let’s face it, Singapore is a very westernised country, and in many ways is so perfect and so advanced it is how we imagine the UK, the US and Australia should be.
 In about 100 years time.
 If they are lucky.
 The government is relatively strong and stable, the healthcare system is world class and the education system is second to none.
-Everyone jokes about the heavy criminal sanctions and the fines that are imposed for every little thing in Singapore but at the end of the day it is the safest country in the world as a result and any visitor or traveller can go about their business in complete ease of mind.
+Everyone jokes about the heavy criminal sanctions and the fines that are imposed for every little thing in Singapore but at the end of the day it is one of the safest countries in the world as a result and any visitor or traveller can go about their business in complete ease of mind.
 Everything in Singapore is clean and everything works.
 The public transport system works so well I remember an incident where a 10 second delay on the MRT made the evening news!

 There would be riots in the streets in Singapore if they saw the state of the public transport system in the UK!